Overview and research

 Prerequisites

 The tool was developed and tested on agent versions 7.8.0 and 7.7.4.
-There are different approaches for extracting the information for certain agent versions, which we will break down accordingly below.
+There are different approaches for extracting the information for certain agent versions, which we break down below.

 Agent version <7.8